arminbw/not-so-oblique-strategies/README.md

 Installing firmware to the watch
 ----------------------------
 To install the firmware onto your Sensor Watch board, plug the watch into your USB port and double tap the tiny Reset button on the back of the board.
 You should see the LED light up red and begin pulsing.
 (If it does not, make sure you didn’t plug the board in upside down).
 Once you see the `WATCHBOOT` drive appear on your desktop, type `make install`.
-This will convert your compiled program to a UF2 file, and copy it over to the watch.
+This will copy build/firmware.uf2 to your watch.

 Emulating the firmware